How IT Can Drive Transformational Change (and Save Money)

 - Typically, managing and upgrading a custom-coded ERP module requires support from high cost consultancies (for even minor changes).
 The more changes that are needed, the higher the chance of something breaking while doing them.

-- Poor user experience results in low user engagement, poor licence utilisation and ultimately low return on investment.
+- Poor user experience results in low user engagement, poor license utilisation and ultimately low return on investment.
 Typical user adoption rates for big brand ERP modules sits at the 30–40% mark.

 Coupa is the Business Spend Management (BSM) equivalent of Salesforce for CRM or Workday for HCM.
 It’s a modern, simple-to-deploy and easy-to-use unified platform that harnesses the collective insights and cost saving opportunities of a community of over 1,400+ customers.
 Plus, Coupa has been named a leader in its space by major analyst firms including Gartner, Forrester and IDC.